 3. Funds are removed from the merchant’s account and returned to the customer.

 Sounds like a nightmare correct?
 Get this, even if the customer falsely accuses the business, they still do not have to return the product or reimburse the service.
 The blame and the payment solely fall to the feet of the vendor.
-Unfortunately, merchants are given a little warning and typically only find out once the funds have already been taking out.
+Unfortunately, merchants are given a little warning and typically only find out once the funds have already been taken out.
 This leads the chargeback to have a natural consumer bias because the nature of the chargeback itself is designed to make the cardholder feel safe.

 So now that you know your enemy it is time to fight back.
 But how do you do this?
 By partnering with a partner that can provide chargeback protection services.
 The simple truth is that every chargeback is different and depends on the nature of the business.
 Depending on how high your risk level as a business is will determine how much the bank charges you during a chargeback cycle.
 Let us look at the different risk levels to see how businesses at each level can deal with the chargeback.
 Pay attention to the description of the business to see if it applies to your own business.

 1. Low-Risk Business